hzoo/babel-plugin-dedupe-string-literals/README.md

 # babel-plugin-transform-dedupe-string-literals

-Dedupe long strings in arrays as new variable declarations to save on disk space.
+Dedupe long strings in arrays as new variable declarations.

 ## Example